 A small proportion of individuals will progress to a more severe form of dengue infection.
 Manifestations of severe dengue (DHF or dengue shock syndrome [DSS]) include severe hemorrhage leading to shock through blood loss, sudden increased vascular permeability leading to shock with or without hemorrhage, and severe encephalopathy with hepatitis.
 There is no pathognomonic sign or symptom for DHF during the acute stage, but as fever remits, characteristic manifestations of plasma leakage appear, making accurate clinical diagnosis possible in many cases.
-An individual who has been infected with a specific DENV serotype, develops serotype specific antibodies and is considered to be protected from future infection from the same serotype.
-However, they are not protected against infection from a heterologous serotype, and approximately

-10% are at increased risk for progressing to DHF or DSS during the second infection.9 This is theorized to be due to antibody-enhanced entry of dengue virus into cells.10 No specific treatment is currently available but symptomatic and supportive measures (e.g., intravenous [IV] fluid management) significantly reduce the morbidity and mortality rates.
+An individual who has been infected with a specific DENV serotype, develops serotype specific antibodies and is generally considered to be protected from future infection from the same serotype.
+However, they are not protected against infection from a heterologous serotype, and approximately 10% are at increased risk for progressing to DHF or DSS during the second infection.
+This is theorized to be due to antibody-enhanced entry of dengue virus into cells.
+No specific treatment is currently available but symptomatic and supportive measures (e.g., intravenous [IV] fluid management) significantly reduce the morbidity and mortality rates.
+Less well verified has been the impact of exposure to prior flavivirus infections.
+Additionally, host characteristics such as pediatric obesity may play a role in disease severity.
 Currently, vector control is the only method with a demonstrated although limited efficacy, but it is costly.
 Mosquito control does not offer satisfactory control of dengue and additional prevention methods are required.
 There are no antivirals registered, but several candidates are under evaluation at preclinical stages.
 Several vaccine candidates are at various stages of development.
+There is one FDA licensed dengue vaccine but is only indicated in pediatric populations with prior dengue exposure.
+This labeling is in part due to the concern of enhanced dengue disease in vaccine recipients with no previous dengue.